electron/electronjs.org-old/CONTRIBUTING.md

 Content for page titles and other metadata like Facebook OpenGraph and Twitter Cards meta tags is also defined in the [/data/locale.yml](/data/locale.yml) file, e.g. `pages['/apps'].title` and `pages['/apps'].description`.
-If a localized title and/or desription are present for a given route, they will be added to the `<head>` of the rendered page automatically.
+If a localized title and/or description are present for a given route, they will be added to the `<head>` of the rendered page automatically.

 ### Translations